VincentPinet/videopoker-solver/README.md

 | K♥️ Q♥️ J♥️ T♥️ ~~9♠️~~ | 1 | 1 | 7 | ***5*** | 9 | 24 | 47 | 19.595 |
 | K♥️ Q♥️ J♥️ T♥️ ~~2♥️~~ | 1 | 1 | ***6*** | 6 | 9 | 24 | 47 | 19.553 |

-At first it might seems surprising why the worst holding actually has the best expected return.
+At first it might seem surprising why the worst holding actually has the best expected return.
 But when we think about it, breaking a *good* combination in order to chase that A♥️ worsen the quality of the fallback combo when we don't hit.
 But more importantly, even though the remaining 47 cards of the deck, and therefore the expected return, are not exactly the same in each of those holdings.
 The intuition is that it's close enough that there must be a way to jump from one to another without having the go through the whole deck again to compute it.

-Now let's consider this 4 cards holding with, subsequently, a deck of 48 cards left:
+Now let's consider these 4 cards holding with, subsequently, a deck of 48 cards left:

 | Holding | Royal | Straight Flush | Flush | Straight | Jacks or Better | Nothing | Total |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|